decred/dcrdocs/docs/faq/proof-of-stake/voting-service-providers.md

 #### 8. What happens if my Voting Service Provider (VSP) goes down?

-If your VSP goes down, you can still vote your tickets, as well as revoke a missed or expired ticket.
-In this highly unlikely scenario, you can revoke your tickets in Decrediton, releasing the DCR used to purchase tickets back to your wallet.
-You can also vote and recieve the PoS reward if you have your VSP's pool script (available on the VSP's website).
+In the unlikely scenario your VSP goes down permanently, you can still vote your tickets, as well as revoke a missed or expired ticket.
 Voting rights are assigned to a 1-of-2 multisig address, where one of the required keys belongs to your wallet.
-Therefore, you can configure your wallet with your VSP's pool script imported, set it up for solo voting, and essentially become your own VSP.
-See the [Solo Proof-of-Stake (PoS) Voting](../../advanced/solo-proof-of-stake-voting.md) page for details on setting up a wallet for solo voting.
+This allows you to configure a wallet with your VSP's pool script imported and set it up for solo voting, essentially becoming your own VSP.
+This will allow you to vote or revoke tickets.
+Note that the VSP's pool script is necessary to perform these actions.
+For this reason, it is important to always keep a backup of your VSP's pool script, which can be found on your VSPs webpage.
+For details on setting up a wallet for solo voting, see the [Solo Proof-of-Stake (PoS) Voting](../../advanced/solo-proof-of-stake-voting.md) page.

 ---